leanprover/fp-lean/functional-programming-lean/src/programs-proofs/arrays-termination.md

 ```output error
 {{#example_out Examples/ProgramsProofs/Arrays.lean fourNotThree0}}
 ```
-The fact that it's actually a function type can be exposed using `simp`:
+The fact that it's actually a function type can be exposed using `unfold`:
 ```leantac
 {{#example_in Examples/ProgramsProofs/Arrays.lean fourNotThree1}}
 ```